gashawmg/Rules-of-encoding-molecules-using-SMILES/README.md

-# This notebook shows basic rules of encoding molecules using SMILES.
+### This notebook shows the basic rules of encoding molecules using SMILES.
+Here is a link to the [YouTube Video](https://youtu.be/_UbmThglFL4)